MuditMJJoshi/CS639.github.io/README.md

 Turns: How many turns the game took to resolve

-Victory_status: What caused the game to end (out of time, resign, checkmate, draw)
+Victory Status: What caused the game to end (out of time, resign, checkmate, draw)

 Rating: A player's matchmaking rank for online chess.
 Higher rating typically means the player's skill is higher.
+For Lichess, the average player is at around 1500 rating.

 Average Rating: The average rating of the 2 players on white and black